AtomCrafty/MotionTK/README.md

 Videos are loaded by instantiating the `DisplaySource` class.
 From there, you can access the `VideoPlayback` property, which exposes a `Draw` function to render the current frame as well as the `TextureHandle` itself.
 The audio `SourceHandle` can be accessed via the `AudioPlayback` property.
-The playback control functions (`Play`, `Pause` and the like) are available via the `DisplaySource` instance.
+Playback control functions (`Play`, `Pause` and the like) are available via the `DisplaySource` instance.
 Don't forget to dispose all disposable instances you create!

 For a working example check the "Sample" project included with the sources.

 ## Contributing
-If you experience any problems, please file a github issue or contact me under atomcrafty@frucost.net.
+If you experience any problems, please file a GitHub issue or contact me under atomcrafty@frucost.net.

 You are of course also invited to fix it yourself and create a pull request :)